piezosystemjena/PiSoWorks/README.md

 a development version:

 ```
-1.0.5.dev4
+2.0.0.dev4
 ```

-and this vor a tagged release version:
+and this for a tagged release version:

 ```
-1.0.4
+2.0.0
 ```

 ### Building with Poetry